-While the assumptions of Theorem 1 are strong - a fixed number T of exact player types and strictly effective groups of size less than or equal to B, they provide a strong conclusion.
-The Theorem states that for any $\varepsilon > 0$ there exists a lower bound $\eta_1(\varepsilon, T, B)$ on the number of the players such that all games satisfying the assumptions with more than $\eta_1(\varepsilon, T, B)$ players have nonempty ε -remainder cores.
-Since the bound depends only on ε, T , and B, the bound is uniform across all the games characterized by the parameters; there is no restriction to replica games.
+assumptions with more than $\eta_1(\varepsilon, T, B)$ players have nonempty $\varepsilon$ -remainder cores.
+Since the bound depends only on $\varepsilon, T$ , and B, the bound is uniform across all the games characterized by the parameters; there is no restriction to replica games.
 Our result extends the result of Kaneko and Wooders [27] from replication sequences to arbitrary large games.
 As in Kaneko and Wooders [27] the result is independent of the characteristic function of the games; the same bound holds for all games in the collection parameterized by T and B.

-To illustrate the application of Theorem 1, consider the collection of all games with at most two types of players and with two-person effective coalitions - marriage games, buyer-seller games, coalition production economies where two and only two workers are required for a productive coalition, and so on.
+To illustrate the application of Theorem 1, consider the collection of all games with at most two types of players and with two-person effective groups - marriage games, buyer-seller games, coalition production economies where two and only two workers are required for a productive group, and so on.
 Note that this collection of games cannot be described by a pregame - the collection is too large and cannot be accommodated by one space of player types and one worth function.
-Our result shows that given $\varepsilon > 0$, provided the number of players in the game is sufficiently large, any game in the collection has a nonempty ε -remainder core.
+Our result shows that given $\varepsilon > 0$ , provided the number of players in the game is sufficiently large, any game in the collection has a nonempty $\varepsilon$ -remainder core.

-To give some intuition into Theorem 1 and the following Theorems, consider a particular game where all players are identical and only two-player coalitions are effective.
+To give some intuition into Theorem 1 and the following Theorems, consider a particular game where all players are identical and only two-player groups are effective.
 It is immediate that the core of the game is nonempty if there is an even number of players.
 In fact, any even replication of a given game has a nonempty core.
-This doesn't depend on the payoff sets of the games; instead, it reflects the fact that any set with an even number of players can be partitioned into two-person "optimal"

-coalitions.
-When the total number of players is odd, one player can be assigned his individually rational payoff; thus, given $\varepsilon > 0$, for all sufficiently large total player sets, the ε -remainder core is nonempty.17 In Appendix we provide a general version of the result that when effective group sizes are bounded and there is a finite number of types of players, large player sets can be partitioned so that most players are in "optimal" coalitions.
+This doesn't depend on the payoff sets of the games; instead, it reflects the fact that any set with an even number of players can be partitioned into two-person "optimal" groups.
+When the total number of players is odd, one player can be assigned his individually rational payoff; thus, given $\varepsilon > 0$ , for all sufficiently large total player sets, the $\varepsilon$ -remainder core is nonempty.
+In Appendix we provide a general version of the result that when effective group sizes are bounded and there is a finite number of types of players, large player sets can be partitioned so that most players are in "optimal" groups.
 With this result in hand, Theorem 1 is immediate.
 Theorems 2 and 3 follow by approximation arguments.

-3.2 The ε_1 -remainder ε_2 -core.
+3.2 The $\varepsilon_1$ -remainder $\varepsilon_2$ -core.

-The requirements of the ε -core were first relaxed to allow an exceptional set of player, containing no more than the fraction ε of the total player set in earlier versions of [60] and in Shubik and Wooders [54].
-We provide a small refinement of the ε -remainder core paper by allowing the fraction of players in the exceptional set to differ from ε .
-For this less restrictive definition of the approximate core we can treat a significantly more general class of games than those of Theorem 1, in particular, we can allow approximate types ($\delta > 0$) and almost effective groups ($\beta > 0$).
-For example, the class of models covered by our next Theorem includes replica models of economies with private goods as in Debreu and Scarf [17] and models of local public good economies satisfying per capita boundedness, as in [61].
+The requirements of the $\varepsilon$ -core were first relaxed to allow an exceptional set of player, containing no more than the fraction $\varepsilon$ of the total player set in Wooders [61] and in Shubik and Wooders [54].
+We provide a small refinement of the $\varepsilon$ -remainder core paper by allowing the fraction of players in the exceptional set to differ from $\varepsilon$ .
+For this less restrictive definition of the approximate core we can treat a significantly more general class of games than those of Theorem 1, in particular, we can allow